Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 Sounds pretty bad, doesn't it?

-Our Transformer-based model aims to decode this nuanced aspect of musical expression, unraveling the hidden patterns within quantized MIDI data.
+Our Transformer-based model aims to decode this nuanced aspect of musical expression, unraveling the hidden patterns within piano performance.

 ### Model Overview